ImmutableVariable/learnityourself/docs/python/05-oop/04-composition.md

 # Composition

-Composition is a fundamental concept in object-oriented programming where you build complex objects by combining simpler objects.
-Instead of inheriting behavior from a parent class, you include instances of other classes as attributes.
-This is often described as a "has-a" relationship, as opposed to inheritance's "is-a" relationship.
+Composition allows you to build complex objects by combining simpler objects.
+This is different from inheritance because inheritance represents a "is-a" relationship (a dog is an animal), while composition represents a "has-a" relationship (a car has an engine).

-## What is Composition?

-Think of composition like building with LEGO blocks.
-Rather than creating one big piece (inheritance), you create smaller, specialized pieces that fit together (composition).

-Some real-world examples of composition:
-- A car **has a** engine, transmission, and wheels
-- A computer **has a** CPU, memory, and storage
-- A playlist **has a** collection of songs

-In each case, the main object is made up of other objects, each with their own specific responsibilities.

 ## Composition vs. Inheritance

-Let's compare composition and inheritance:

 | Composition | Inheritance |
 |-------------|-------------|